Prag8855/aab/content/guides/moving-to-berlin.md

 ### Check if your devices work in Germany

 Before you move to Germany, check if your devices will work in German power sockets.
+Some devices just need a cheap power adapter.
+Others need an expensive power converter.

 **[Power sockets in Germany ➞](/guides/power-sockets)**